elixir-lang/elixir/README.md

     { :if, 0, [{ :!, 0, [{:==, 1, [{:+, 1, [2, 2]}, 5]}]},
       do: { :call_function, 1, [] }] }

 In other words, unquote is a mechanism to inject expressions into the tree being quoted and is essential to the meta-programming mechanism.
-Elixir also provides `unquote_splice`, but we will discuss it some other time.
+Elixir also provides `unquote_splice`.

 ### Locals and macros

-When building macros, one may usually want to do some kind of recursion.
-For example, let's implement the `delegate` macro which delegates some function calls to a given target.
-For example, we could invoke:

-    delegate [values: 1], to: List

-One way to implement this delegate would be by recursively calling each function, as in:

-    defmacro delegate([h|t], to: target) do
-      # Setup delegation for the head `h` of the list
-      # ...
-      delegate(t, to: target)
-    end

-Notice that, in the example above we are calling the `delegate` macro and one would expect the macro to be then expanded, giving us the wrong behavior.
-Since this is a common idiom in Elixir, Elixir decided that local macro calls are **never** expanded.
-This is important because one cannot write:
+In order to support recursion, macros cannot be called locally.
+For example, one cannot write:

     defmodule MyMacros
       defmacro delegate([h|t], to: target) do
         # ...
       end

+      # Call the macro delegate just defined above
       delegate [values: 1], to: List
     end